rsdoiel/mkpage/README.md

 # mkpage

 _mkpage_ is a deconstructed, post modern, content management system for generating static websites.
-It is suited to building sites hosted on services like Github Pages or Amazon's S3.
-It is comprised of a set of command line utilities that augment the standard suite of Unix/Posix commands available on most Posix based operating systems (e.g. Linux, Mac OS X, Raspberry Pi and Windows systems that have a port of Bash).
+It is suited to building sites hosted on services like GitHub Pages or Amazon's S3.
+It is comprised of a set of command line utilities that augment the standard suite of Unix/POSIX commands available on most POSIX based operating systems (e.g. Linux, Mac OS X, Raspberry Pi and Windows systems that have a port of Bash).

 _mkpage_ can run on machines as small as a Raspberry Pi.
 Its small foot print and minimal